PurdueECE264/2018SpringProblems/HW09/README.md

 		When argv[2] is "-a", you should sort the database by age in ascending order and print the database in a binary file which is argv[3] and return `EXIT_SUCCESS`.
 		When argv[2] is "-n", you should sort the database by name in ascending order and print the database in a binary file which is argv[3] and return `EXIT_SUCCESS`.
 		For example, Student "Alice" should come before "Bob".
-	4. If argv[2] is neither "-a" nor "-s", you should print "Wrong arguments\n" and return `EXIT_FAILURE`.
+	4. If argv[2] is neither "-a" nor "-n", you should print "Wrong arguments\n" and return `EXIT_FAILURE`.
 	5. argv[3]: This is the output filename.
 You should write the output of database into this file.
 	6. print "Write to db\n" if `WriteDatabase()` work.
 Otherwise, print "Fail to write to db\n"